cosmos/gaia/docs/docs/hub-tutorials/join-mainnet.md

 trust_period = "168h0m0s"
 ```

 Start Gaia to begin state sync.
-It may take take some time for the node to acquire a snapshot, but the command and output should look similar to the following:
+It may take some time for the node to acquire a snapshot, but the command and output should look similar to the following:

 ```bash
 $ gaiad start --x-crisis-skip-assert-invariants